Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 Include the table of content

-How many times have you searched something and clicked on an article, and landed on a large wall of text and hit back?
+How many times have you clicked on an article only to see a massive wall of text and immediately hit the back button?

 Why?